DanielM235/erpnext-docker/README.md

 # Edit environment variables
 nano .env
 ```

+**📦 For Production Deployment**: See **[DEPLOYMENT.md](DEPLOYMENT.md)** for complete instructions on transferring files from your local Ubuntu 24.10 machine to your Debian 12 production server via SSH.

 ### 2. Configure Environment Variables
 Edit the `.env` file with your specific values: